Suggested Searches

 NASA/JPL-Caltech/Harvard-Smithsonian CfA

-One of NASA's four Great Observatories, a distinction it shares with Hubble, Chandra and the Compton Gamma Ray Observatory, Spitzer proved a powerful contributor to the hunt for exoplanets and analysis of their atmospheres.
+One of NASA's four Great Observatories, a distinction it shares with Hubble, Chandra, and the Compton Gamma Ray Observatory, Spitzer proved a powerful contributor to the hunt for exoplanets and the analysis of their atmospheres.
 Among its most celebrated work is the detection of seven planets roughly the size of Earth orbiting a star called TRAPPIST-1; Spitzer was able to determine both the masses and densities of these worlds.
 It ended its 16-year observing run in January 2020.

 This is the animated storybook tale of the Spitzer spacecraft and its exploits as part of the space telescope superteam known as NASA’s Great Observatories, which also includes Hubble, Chandra and Compton.
 With its special power to see infrared light, Spitzer revealed a whole side of the universe that had been hidden from our view.